Mar Vista, Los Angeles: Health

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Mar Vista.

 Emergency services

 The Los Angeles Fire Department operates Station 62, which serves a portion of Venice as well.

 Los Angeles Police Department operates the Pacific Division Police Station, serving the neighborhood.

 Community Council

 The Mar Vista Community Council is the city-sanctioned neighborhood council for Mar Vista and other small neighborhoods (referred to as "zones"), including Hilltop, Westdale, North Westdale, and others.

 Transportation

 Mar Vista is served by LAnow, a new on-demand shared-ride service.
-Service started in May 2019, users can reserve a ride through the LAnow smartphone app, online, or by phone.
-Once reserved, users can meet the shuttle at the scheduled LAnow pick-up/drop-off point.
-Within the service area, pick-up/drop-off points are never more than a few blocks (1/4 mile) away.
+Service started in May 2019.

 Public libraries

 The neighborhood is served by the Los Angeles Public Library system.
 There is one branch that serves the neighborhood.